Learning Peer Influence Probabilities with Linear Contextual Bandits: Experiments

 \subsubsection{\textbf{Static Models}}

-We compare our proposed $\Lhse$ framework against several representative static baselines that do not learn peer influence probabilities over rounds but use the attributes from~\ref{edge_features}.
+We consider several representative static baselines that do not learn peer influence probabilities over rounds.

-\textit{Random.} Each edge in the network is pre-assigned a random score sampled uniformly from $[0,1]$.
+\textit{Random.} Each network edge is pre-assigned a random score sampled uniformly from $[0,1]$.
 In every round, this baseline selects $k$ edges with the highest random scores from the candidate pool.

-\textit{Similarity.} Following~\cite{jiang-arxiv-2015}, this method selects edges based on the similarity of their endpoint features.
-In each round, it selects the $k$ edges with the smallest Euclidean distance between the feature vectors of the two endpoint nodes.
+\textit{Similarity.} Following~\cite{jiang-arxiv-2015}, at each round this method selects the $k$ edges with the smallest Euclidean distance between the feature vectors of their two endpoint nodes.

-\textit{Link Prediction (Ridge).} This baseline adopts a supervised learning approach to predict edge weights, following the learning based link prediction framework in~\cite{kumar-pa-2020}.
+\textit{Link Prediction (Ridge).} This baseline adopts a supervised learning approach to predict edge weights, following the link prediction framework in~\cite{kumar-pa-2020}.
 Existing edges $E$ are labeled as $1$, while an equal number of randomly sampled non-existing edges are labeled as $0$.
-Each edge (existing or non-existing) is represented by the concatenation of the $256$-dimensional edge feature vector from~\ref{edge_features}.
-A ridge regression model is trained on this labeled data to estimate link scores for all edges $e_{ij}\in E$.
-In each round, the $k$ edges with the highest predicted scores are selected.
+A ridge regression model is trained on this labeled data to estimate link scores for all edges $e_{ij}\in E$, used for selecting the top k edges.

-\textit{Link Prediction (GraphSAGE).} This method leverages node embeddings generated by the GraphSAGE algorithm~\cite{hamilton-neurips-2017}.
-Similar to the Ridge baseline, the concatenated embeddings of node pairs are passed through a neural network-based scoring function to produce link scores.
-The top-$k$ edges ranked by these scores are selected in each round.
-We follow a hyperparameter setting~\cite{lu-neurocomputing-2024} for this baseline.
+\textit{Link Prediction (GraphSAGE).} This method is similar to the Ridge baseline except that it leverages the GraphSAGE algorithm~\cite{hamilton-neurips-2017}, following the hyperparameter setting of ~\cite{lu-neurocomputing-2024}.

-\textit{Link Prediction (NCNC).} This baseline employs the Neural Common Neighbor (NCNC) model~\cite{wang-iclr-2024}, a state-of-the-art link prediction approach to generate the link score of all edges in the network, where each node is represented by the $128$-dimensional feature vectors from~\ref{edge_features}.
-In each round, candidate edges are ranked by their link scores, and the top-$k$ edges are selected.
-We follow the authors’ default configuration~\cite{wang-iclr-2024} for hyperparameter setting.
+\textit{Link Prediction (NCNC).} This baseline employs the Neural Common Neighbor (NCNC) model~\cite{wang-iclr-2024}, a state-of-the-art link prediction approach to generate the link score of all edges in the network, which is then used to rank edges at each round.
+We follow the default configuration for hyperparameter setting~\cite{wang-iclr-2024}.

+\textit{SOTA Recommender (ContextGNN).} We adapt a state-of-the-art graph recommender, ContextGNN~\cite{yuan-iclr-2025}, by converting the user–user network into a bipartite user–item interaction graph via node duplication, where an interaction edge from user $u$ to item $v$ is introduced if $v$ is in the $1$-hop neighborhood of $u$ in the original network.
+The model is trained offline following ~\cite{yuan-iclr-2025} and is evaluated as a static scoring baseline; in each round, the top-$k$ candidate edges are selected according to the ContextGNN scores.

-\subsubsection{\textbf{Online Learning Models }}
+\subsubsection{\textbf{Online Learning Models}}